Visit Basilica of San Marco - Practical information 2025 - Advice - Line-cut tickets - Opening hours

 Pavement Saint Mark's Basilica San Marco Venice

-When you are in the Basilica di San Marco, you don’t know where to look because there are so many details to discover.
+When you’re in the Basilica of San Marco, there are so many details to discover that you don’t know where to turn.

-The marble iconostasis, (separation between the nave and the heart) and decorated with statues is magnificent, as well as the high altar surmounted by 4 columns of sculpted alabaster, behind which hides the famous golden altarpiece, the Pala d’Oro.
+The marble iconostasis, (separation between nave and heart) and adorned with statues is magnificent, as is the main altar surmounted by 4 carved alabaster columns, behind which hides the famous golden altarpiece, the Pala d’Oro.

 Iconostasis of San Marco Basilica Venice